yousiftouma/cygni-talent-deploy/readme.md

    drwxr-xr-x  7 <USERNAME>  <USERGROUP>  4096 Mar 26 12:00 <USERNAME>
    ```

    <USERNAME> and <USERGROUP> should be the owners of the /home/<USERNAME> directory.
-If not, something might have gone a little wrong.
+If not, something has gone wrong.

 ## Step 03 - Set up SSH access